History of the Los Angeles Rams: 1970–1972: Changes

 Quarterback Roman Gabriel played eleven seasons for the Rams dating from 1962 to 1972.
 From 1967 to 1971, Gabriel led the Rams to either a first- or second-place finish in their division every year.
 He was voted the MVP of the entire NFL in 1969, for a season in which he threw for 2,549 yards and 24 TDs while leading the Rams to the playoffs.
 During the 1970 season, Gabriel combined with his primary receiver Jack Snow for 51 receptions totaling 859 yards.
 This would prove to be the best season of their eight seasons as teammates.

-In 1972, Chicago industrialist Robert Irsay purchased the Rams for $19 million and then traded the franchise to Carroll Rosenbloom for his Baltimore Colts and cash.
+Reeves died in April 1971.
+His estate ran the team in the 1972 season before selling it to Chicago industrialist Robert Irsay for $19 million that spring-a handsome return on Reeves' purchase of the then-Cleveland Rams in 1941 for $135,000.
+Irsay then traded the Rams to Carroll Rosenbloom for his Baltimore Colts and cash.
 The Rams remained solid contenders in the 1970s, winning seven straight NFC West championships between 1973 and 1979.
 Though they clearly were the class of the NFC in the 1970s along with the Dallas Cowboys and Minnesota Vikings, they lost the first four conference championship games they played in that decade, losing twice each to Minnesota (1974, 1976) and Dallas (1975, 1978) and failing to win a league championship.